 What Type of Parent Are You?

 What is your parenting style?
 How does your style affect your children as they grow up?
 There are four predominate varieties of parenting styles.
 People do not generally fit perfectly into one category.
 They will usually have characteristics from a combination of these categories, but one will usually be dominant.
 Additionally, our styles may change with our moods and life circumstances; however, making a conscious effort to use the most effective parenting style can give your children self-confidence and security as adults.
-The four styles most commonly referred to in child-development literature are Authoritative, Authoritarian, Permissive and Uninvolved.
+The four parenting styles most commonly referred to in child-development literature are Authoritative, Authoritarian, Permissive and Uninvolved.
 Where do you see yourself?

 It is widely accepted that the Authoritative style is the one that’s most ideal.
 Authoritative parents strive to achieve healthy relationships with their children.
 They have clear rules and high expectations, which are discussed with their children.
 Input from the children is allowed and even valued.
 The reasoning behind the rules is explained.
 Consequences are used in rule enforcement, but positive reinforcement, such as praise and rewards, are also used.
 These parents work to prevent behavior problems before they arise.
 Although Authoritative parents value input from the children, they do remain ultimately in charge.